When purchasing or upgrading a dust collector the dust collector accessories, hoses and connections will help ensure maximum efficiency of the system.

 See on Amazon: Clear Dust Collector Hose – 2-1/2 inch

 The first step with any dust collection system is matching your hoses to the machine.
-And for shop vacuum systems that means starting out with a 2-1/2 inch hose that can be routed to your machines.
+And for shop vacuum systems, that means starting with a 2-1/2 inch hose that can be routed to your tools.

-When buying hose for a shop vacuum consider:
+When buying a hose for a shop vacuum, consider the following:

 - Heavy gauge wire embedded in the hose that allows for a sturdy design that won’t collapse